-- 1. Place the coin-cell battery into its slot on the system board. - 2.
-Press the coin-cell battery downward till the release latch springs back into place and secures it. - 3.
-Install the: - a) front bezel - b) cover - 4.
+- 1. Place the coin cell battery into its slot on the system board. - 2.
+Press the coin cell battery downward until the release latch springs back into place and secures it. - 3.
+Install the expansion card. - 4.
+Install the cover. - 5.
 Follow the procedures in After Working Inside Your Computer.

-Removing the System Fan
+Removing the Hard Drive

-- 1. Follow the procedures in Before Working Inside Your Computer.

-- 2. Remove the:
+- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
+Remove the cover.

-- a) cover

-- b) front bezel

-- c) drive cage